What if I missed my appointment?

 Mediations are conducted in person.

-If you would prefer to appear by Zoom, please submit the Notice To FCS Of Remote Mediation Appearance form (FL/E-ME-827) to FCS no later than noon the day before your scheduled appointment.
-You may submit the Notice by:
+If you would prefer to appear by Zoom, please submit the Notice of Remote Appearance form as outlined for non-evidentiary proceedings.

 Please arrive or be logged in to Zoom at least 10 minutes before your scheduled appointment time.